davidchip/codeword/README.md

 Element Attributes
 -----
-Sometimes, we want to provide additional information about an element without adjusting the content it contains.
+Sometimes, we want to provide additional information about an element.
 This is where **attributes** come in.
-Attributes are placed in the **opening tag** of an element, and are used to further decorate/describe it:
+Attributes are placed in the **opening tag** of an element, and are used to further describe it:

-An attribute looks like this:
+An attribute added to our `<p>` element would look like this:

 ```html
 <p title="First Paragraph">This is a paragraph.
 Here's a second sentence.</p>